How much the energy it literally flows under our feet!

 Like most things, it will take time

-The best thing about this idea is that time plays in its favor.
-If a first analysis like this has highlighted so much potential, it is only necessary to understand how much possible untapped energy we could obtain with a more capillary mapping of the pipelines.
+The best thing about this idea is that time is in its favor.
+If a first analysis like this has highlighted so much potential, we just need to understand how much possible untapped energy we could obtain with a more detailed mapping of the pipelines.

 And in this the study is very clear: the calculated amount of energy can actually be much larger.